 In particular, it is important to understand that throughout the entire MS-HCI program, we consistently emphasize User-Centered Design, Evidence-Based Design, and Universal Design approaches.
 However, each class focuses on different aspects of these topics.
 You can expect, for example, to see the HCI Foundations and Research Methods for HCI classes spending different portions of time on three main phases, something like this:

 |Research Methods for HCI||40%||20%||40%|

-Semester Theme: "Retail".
-We are going to adopt the theme of "Human-Computer Interaction Issues in Retail" for the semester.
-The group projects will have something to do with humans and computers/information technology interacting for the varied purposes of creating, distributing, marketing, selecting, purchasing, servicing, maintaining products and services.
-This is not just about online storefronts; there are many users, many tasks, with plenty of room for creativity in the lectures, discussions, and in the projects.
+Semester Theme: "On The Go".
+We are going to adopt the theme of "Human-Computer Interaction Issues On The Go" for the semester.
+The group projects will have something to do with humans and computers/information technology interacting in transit, sport, play, travel, etc. This space allows us to consider many users, many tasks, with plenty of room for creativity in the lectures, discussions, and in the projects.
 Think outside the box!

 We will also consider especially challenging design cases, such as new situations and applications, boundaries of social experience, solutions for special populations (particularly thinking about people with disabilities)...Solutions can be formal, informal; large, small; physical or virtual; permanent or ad hoc; wearable, hearable, tablet, mobile, or augmented reality....Did I mention that you should think outside the box?

 Note that not everything in the class will be centered on the theme.
 We are just trying for a bit of common ground across the projects.
 Further, the HCI aspects in this area are common to many other important areas.
 For example, developing a training system for warehouse employees relates to creating kiosks, and web services, and mobile devices, and all of these can be thought of as research tools...
 You get the idea.

 Meeting Place: Instructional Center, Room 105

 Dr. Bruce N. Walker